History of The Last of Us in Timeline

 PlayStation®5 Digital Edition (slim)

-Filming for the second season of The Last of Us took place in British Columbia from February to August 2024.
+Filming for the second season of The Last of Us TV series took place in British Columbia, starting in February 2024 and ending in August 2024.

 November 29, 2024: The Last of Us: Escape the Dark Release

-On November 29, 2024, The Last of Us: Escape the Dark, produced by Naughty Dog and Themeborne, was released through Asmodee in the United States.
+On November 29, 2024, The Last of Us: Escape the Dark, produced by Naughty Dog and Themeborne, was released in the United States through Asmodee.
+This tabletop game allows up to five players to explore locations from the game.

 2024: Tabletop Game

-In January 2025, Druckmann announced a physical experience allowing users to fight against the infected in Seattle during the events of Part II with virtual weapons, immersive video, audio, and scent technologies, first exhibited at the Consumer Electronics Show.
+In January 2025, Neil Druckmann announced a physical experience allowing users to fight against the infected in Seattle during the events of Part II with virtual weapons, immersive video, audio, and scent technologies.

-In March 2025, Druckmann suggested not to "bet on there being more of Last of Us", indicating the television series "could be it".
+In March 2025, Druckmann cautioned not to "bet on there being more of Last of Us,", suggesting the television series "could be it".

-On April 9, 2025, HBO renewed The Last of Us series for a third season, ahead of the second's premiere.
+On April 9, 2025, HBO renewed The Last of Us TV series for a third season ahead of the second season's premiere.

-On April 10, 2025, The Last of Us Complete—a digital bundle featuring Part I and Part II Remastered—was released.
+On April 10, 2025, The Last of Us Complete, a bundle featuring Part I and Part II Remastered, was released digitally.

-April 2025: The Last of Us Part II Remastered Release
+April 2025: The Last of Us Part II Windows Release

-In April 2025, The Last of Us Part II Remastered was released for Windows.
+In April 2025, The Last of Us Part II was released on Windows.

-The second season of The Last of Us premiered in April 2025, starring Isabela Merced as Dina, Young Mazino as Jesse, and Kaitlyn Dever as Abby.
+The second season of The Last of Us TV series premiered on HBO in April 2025, starring Isabela Merced as Dina, Young Mazino as Jesse, and Kaitlyn Dever as Abby.

-December 16, 2025: Publication of The Last of Us: Part I and Part II Scripts
+December 16, 2025: The Last of Us: Part I and Part II Scripts Book Release

-On December 16, 2025, Dark Horse Books published The Last of Us: Part I and Part II Scripts, a 618-page hardcover book.
+On December 16, 2025, Dark Horse Books published The Last of Us: Part I and Part II Scripts—a 618-page hardcover book featuring the scripts for The Last of Us, Left Behind, and Part II.